is cuddling good for sleep?

 Complementary Therapies in Clinical Practice explains that releasing this hormone through touch can alleviate symptoms associated with chronic pain.

-Suppose you have a long-term concern like fibromyalgia, plantar fasciitis, arthritis, or any other issue that causes pain and inflammation in the body.
-If so, it can disturb your sleep patterns.
+Suppose you have a long-term concern like fibromyalgia, plantar fasciitis, arthritis, or any other issue that causes pain and inflammation.
+If so, it will disturb your sleep.

 Can Cuddling Disturb Sleep?

-While there are undeniable benefits to cuddling up with a partner at bedtime, this arrangement will not work for everybody.
-Don’t be concerned if you prefer to sleep alone; there are potential drawbacks to co-sleeping near somebody else.
+While there are benefits to cuddling up with a partner at bedtime, it doesn’t work for everyone.
+Don’t be concerned if you prefer to sleep alone if you’re happy and contented in other areas of your life.

 Arousal

-Cuddling and hugging in a bed can often be a precursor to physical intimacy.
-This is a healthy expression of love within a relationship, but it may also delay the onset of sleep for one or both partners.
+Cuddling and hugging in a bed are often a precursor to physical intimacy.
+This is a healthy expression of love within a relationship, but it can delay the onset of sleep for one or both partners.

-Suppose one person finds themselves physically aroused by the proximity to a partner, but the other is asleep.
-In that case, it’ll be tricky for this individual to calm down enough to fall into a restful slumber.
+Suppose one person finds themself aroused by the proximity to a partner, but the other is asleep.
+In that case, it’ll be hard for this individual to calm down enough to sleep.

-Equally, if both partners are equally responsive, that can be beautiful, and Frontiers in Public Health confirms that physical intimacy can improve sleep quality.
+If both partners are equally responsive, this can be beneficial.
+Frontiers in Public Health stated that physical intimacy can improve sleep quality, assuming it doesn’t happen too late at night.

 Overheating

-Many of us feel cozier when we’re warm in bed and sharing body heat.
-However, as per Current Opinion in Physiology, staying cool will lead to reduced energy expenditure and likely improve sleep quality.
+Many of us feel cozier when warm in bed and sharing body heat.
+According to Current Opinion in Physiology, staying cool reduces energy expenditure and improves sleep quality.

-If two partners have different temperature preferences in bed, at least one will need to compromise and potentially sacrifice sleep quality.
-If you prefer a cooler climate in bed, cuddling up will likely leave you overheating and potentially lead to insomnia.
+If two partners have different temperature preferences in bed, at least one must compromise.
+If you prefer a cooler climate in bed, cuddling up will likely leave you overheated.

-One possible way around this is to get a smart mattress, where two sides of the bed will run at different temperatures.
-This is an expensive solution, but it’ll counter the thermoregulation impact of cuddling during sleep.
+You could get a smart mattress, where two sides of the bed will run at different temperatures.

-If you’re sleeping extremely close to a partner, it’ll be increasingly difficult to block out and ignore any noise that may disturb sleep.
+If you’re sleeping close to a partner, it’ll be increasingly difficult to ignore noise.
+Snoring, talking in sleep, or bruxism will sound much louder.

-Physical movements will also be more keenly felt when sleeping close together.
-If one partner kicks or flails their legs, it’ll likely keep the other awake against their will or rouse them from sleep.
+Physical movement will also be more keenly felt when sleeping close together.
+If one partner kicks or flails their legs, it’ll likely keep the other awake or rouse them from sleep.

-Consider what may happen if one of you needs to get up during the night, too.
-If one partner needs to use the bathroom during the night, for example, you’ll need to disentangle, likely disturbing the sleep of the partner that had no intention of moving.
+Consider what may happen if one of you needs to get up during the night.
+For example, if one partner needs the bathroom at night, you must disentangle.

 Codependence

-It’s great news that cuddling with a partner can help you sleep, but it can be dangerous to become reliant on the presence of somebody else to fall asleep.
+It’s good that cuddling with a partner can help you sleep, but it can be problematic if you rely on somebody else to fall asleep.
 Will this leave you unable to fall asleep in bed alone?

-There could be many reasons why this becomes necessary.
-Travel, the end of a relationship, or even simply a case of one partner not being ready for bed can throw an entire sleep schedule off track.
+There are many reasons why this could happen.
+Travel, the end of a relationship, or even one partner not being ready for bed can throw your sleep schedule off track.

-You may be able to imitate the experience of sleeping alongside a partner by bringing a stuffed animal or hot water bottle to bed or cuddling with a dog but remain cautious about hinging your ability to sleep on the availability of somebody or something else.
+You may be able to imitate the experience by bringing a stuffed animal or hot water bottle to bed or cuddling with a dog, but remain cautious about relying on something else to sleep.

 Oversleeping and Morning Grogginess

-If you remain in the same position throughout the evening, you may enjoy all the benefits of cuddling overnight.
-You’ll also exchange a release of oxytocin in the morning, which could make waking up in the morning something of a hardship.
+If you remain in the same position, you can enjoy the benefits of cuddling overnight.
+You’ll also exchange a release of oxytocin, which could make waking up more difficult.

-If you have a lazy Sunday ahead of you with no need to wake up early, that is no problem.
-Just be wary of oversleeping on a day when you need to rise early or attend to children, as cuddling in bed can leave you sleepy and groggy for some time.
+If you have a lazy Sunday ahead of you without needing to wake up early, it’s not a problem.
+Just avoid oversleeping on a day when you need to rise early, as cuddling in bed can leave you sleepy.

-Trial and error will teach you the best position to adopt while retaining a sense of physical intimacy with a partner, child, or even a pet or stuffed animal.
-Don’t be afraid to try different positions and postures, settling on an arrangement that helps everybody rest well.
+Trial and error will reveal the best sleep position while retaining physical intimacy with a partner.
+Try different positions and postures, settling on an arrangement that helps both of you rest well.